Luke Loughlin

 Luke Loughlin (born 1994/1995) is a dual player of Gaelic games, who plays football for The Downs, hurling for Clonkill and also plays at senior level for the Westmeath county football team.
 He has also featured for the New York county football team.

+Playing career

-Loughlin is from Mullingar.
-He was a playing member of the team when Westmeath won the 2019 National Football League Division 3 league title by a goal against Laois at Croke Park.
+Loughlin was a playing member of the team when Westmeath won the 2019 National Football League Division 3 league title by a goal against Laois at Croke Park.

+He played in the 2024 NFL Division 3 final as Westmeath claimed the title.

+He collapsed while playing for Clonkill in the Westmeath SHC in August 2024.
+He was taken to the Regional Hospital in Mullingar where a CT scan thankfully came back clear.